Society of the Friends of the Blacks: Elitist membership policies

 The Society restricted members to those who could pay dues and be recommended by four other men.
-There were different fee scales: two Louis per year for those who lived in Paris, and 24 livres per year for those living in the provinces.La Révolution française et l'abolition de l'esclavage (1968) 6, pp. 19–20.
+There were different fee scales: two Louis per year for those who lived in Paris, and 24 livres per year for those living in the provinces.
 The membership practices of La Société des Amis des Noirs both hampered its attempt at increasing in size, and affected its ability to become a credible and effective entity.

-Relationship to English abolitionists
+Relationship to British abolitionists

-Perroud states that Brissot's trip to London in November 1787 prompted him to form an identical chapter in France.
-The English society had been formed only a few months earlier, in May 1787.
-A group of abolitionist friends in Paris discussed how the London society encouraged others to join its cause, and noted that France and England had a commonality with respect to abolishing slavery.
+Perroud states that Brissot's trip to London in November 1787 prompted him to form a similar abolitionist group in France.
+The British society had been formed only a few months earlier, in May 1787.
+A group of abolitionists in Paris discussed how the London society encouraged others to join its cause, and noted that France and Britain had a commonality with respect to abolishing slavery.

-The Society translated and published English anti-slavery literature.
-Brissot, shortly after founding the Society, wrote to Quaker James Philips, an original member of the English abolitionist society.
-Brissot stated his intention for the Amis des Noirs to translate and publish English anti-slavery works for distribution to the French public.
+The Society translated and published British anti-slavery literature.
+Brissot, shortly after founding the Society, wrote to Quaker James Philips, an original member of the British abolitionist society.
+Brissot stated his intention for the Amis des Noirs to translate and publish British anti-slavery works for distribution to the French public.

 Many French citizens believed that the Society was an offshoot of the British abolitionist movement, and some suspected the British were paying them to promote their cause.
 This resulted in a loss of credibility in the eyes of the French public.
 Britain and France had historically been antagonistic towards each other for decades.
 Britain had defeated France in the Seven Years' War and taken over much of its territory in North America.
 Influences from Britain were seen as "dealing with the enemy."
 This view extended to encompass the activities of the Society.
 The perception that it was a vehicle for British infiltration into French matters overshadowed its intentions.